 A true disciple of Jesus will fully embrace the fact that during his earthly life his mission, primarily, was to launch the Kingdom of God into a hostile world and to create a Kingdom community, the Church, the community of faith, through his death on the cross and his resurrection and that his death achieved a New Covenant, achieved atonement (forgiveness) and he offers that forgiveness for sins to anyone who believes.
 A true disciple will be rooted in those realities and think, “That is the basis of my life!”
 A true disciple will also anticipate Jesus returning again in glory and power in the Second Coming - bringing physical resurrection, bringing judgement of his enemies and bringing a messianic age or the Kingdom of God into fulfilment.
 What's starting now will reach its full measure at the coming of Christ - that's what Christian disciples believe and we have to have a good engagement with both the comings of Jesus, and what they represent, in order to live a mature Christian life and to hold steady in difficult times.

 The story of the New Testament is largely a story of difficult times.
 Jesus had difficult times, ending in great suffering.
 The Early Church had many difficult times as it grew quickly, with great power but it didn't enjoy entire popularity.
-Opposition came very quickly and so a characteristic voice from the letters describing the common experience of Christians is probably the book of James and I want to just end this study by linking what we've said now with James 1: 2 - 4, because they describe the normal Christian life, as we might say:
+Opposition came very quickly and so a characteristic voice from the letters describing the common experience of Christians is probably the book of James and I want to just end this study by linking what we've said now with James' comments at the beginning of chapter 1: 2 - 4, because they describe the normal Christian life, as we might say:

 ‘Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, 3because you know that the testing of your faith produces perseverance.
 4Let perseverance finish its work so that you may be mature and complete, not lacking anything.’
 ‘Consider it pure joy when you face trials of many kinds’James 1:2-4, NIV